 Don't Install If You're Worried About Problems

-The iOS 12.3.2 and iOS 12.3.1 updates bring important fixes, but they've also brought their own set of issues to iPhone, iPad, and iPod touch.
+The iOS 12.4.1 update brings an important security patch, but the update's also brought its own set of issues to iPhone, iPad, and iPod touch.

 The current list of iOS 12 problems includes abnormal battery drain, issues with first and third-party applications, broken Bluetooth, problems with Wi-Fi and cellular data, installation issues, lag, random reboots, issues with Face ID and Touch ID, and problems with 3D Touch.

-If these issues concern you, you might want to wait for Apple's next version of iOS.
+If these issues concern you, you might want to wait for Apple's next version of iOS which, again, will probably be iOS 13.